hotrodorm/hotrod/README.md

 }
 ```

-You can join multiple tables, views, subqueries, and/or Common Table Expressions (CTEs) as follows:
+You can join multiple tables, views, subqueries, and/or Common Table Expressions (CTEs).
+For example, to join the tables INVOICE and CLIENT in a SELECT query &mdash; and get separate tuples for each table &mdash; you can do:

 ```java
 List<Tuple2<Invoice, Client>> rows = sql